bossanova808/script.service.playbackresumer/README.md

 Optionally atuomatically resume playback automatically when xbmc is restarted after a crash, or trigger playback of a random video.

-Original code by Bradvido recovered from the main Kodi forum thread on this, and (for now at least) updated maintained in this repo by bossanova808.
+Original code by bradvido88 recovered from the main Kodi forum thread on this, and from May 2019 updated & maintained in this repo by bossanova808.

 Main Kodi forum thread here:
 http://forum.kodi.tv/showthread.php?tid=183084